balena-labs-research/secure-store/README.md

 ## Local mode

 You can start the client in local mode by passing `-local your-password`.
 This will create the mount and not rely on the server.
 Your password could however, be extracted from your device if you keep the two together without additional security measures.
+You should consider compiling the password used, or the means of generating the password into the Golang binary.

 ## Using the encrypted storage for volumes